 Remedies issues, such as RF-based DoS, without administrator intervention, thus increasing network uptime with minimal operational overhead

 RF management expertise is integrated into the system, thus reducing the burden on operational staff

 Cisco wIPS features complete security management, monitoring, and reporting capabilities, as shown in Table 5. wIPS management is fully integrated into Cisco Prime Infrastructure, providing a single, unified tool for both wireless network and wireless security operations.
 Unification of wireless network and wireless security management reduces challenges by keeping access point and client device inventories and security policies aligned, and by simplifying event management and reporting.

 Table 5.
 Features and Benefits: Management, Monitoring, and Reporting

 Single Management Platform for Wireless Network and Security

-Adaptive wIPS enables split wireless security management and monitoring from other wireless management roles or geographies
+wIPS enables split wireless security management and monitoring from other wireless management roles or geographies

-Integrated with Cisco Unified Wireless Network Features
+Integration with Cisco Unified Wireless Network features

 wIPS provides unified workflows integrating general wireless network configuration, wireless security policy definition, and location service operation